Telefonica/puppet-github-actions-runner/README.md

 ## Limitations

-Tested on Debian 9 stretch hosts only. full list of operating systems support and requirements are described in `metadata.json` file.
+Tested on Debian 9 stretch and CentOS7 hosts.
+Full list of operating systems support and requirements are described in `metadata.json` file.

 ## Development